 Both institutes work together in China and abroad.
 The OCAC coordinates between several departments of the government which are dealing with the issue of the Overseas Chinese.
 The OCAC is concerned with the 13 million Chinese who live outside China’s borders, and with some 11 million ’domestic Overseas Chinese', dependents and relatives who reside in the People's Republic of China.

-"… this group (led by Tan Kah Kee) clearly took the inclusion of the huaqiao (Overseas Chinese) in the ‘democratic coalition’ as an accomplished fact, since their reply to the CCP CC indicated enthusiasm for a new PCC and its future protection of huaqiao interests’.
-62 Such sentiments were hardly unique; the huaqiao in Malaya, Siam, Canada and even Cuba, followed suit, and CCP Chairman Mao Zedong confirmed their validity in a telegram to Tan on 1 October (1948), stating that the CCP would take care to seek the huaqiao’s views on China’s future.
-63"
+The May Day 1948 slogans, which were a call for a broad national united front against the GMD and for the New Democracy (see Part 2) did not only arouse enthusiasm with the Minzhu Dangpai but also with overseas Chinese.
+This faction, led by Tan Kah Kee, clearly regarded the inclusion of the Overseas Chinese in the 'democratic coalition' as an established reality, as evidenced by their response to the CCP slogans, expressing eagerness for a new Consultative Congress and its future safeguarding of huaqiao interests.
+Similar sentiments were echoed by the huaqiao in Malaya, Siam, Canada, and even Cuba.
+CCP Chairman Mao Zedong affirmed their significance in a telegram to Tan on October 1, 1948, assuring that the CCP would prioritize seeking the huaqiao's perspectives on China's future.

-The Zhi Gong Dang (ZGD) sees itself as the representative of the Overseas Chinese in the CPPCC.
+The Zhi Gong Dang (ZGD) saw itself as the representative of the Overseas Chinese in the CPPCC.
 The party sent six delegates to the founding conference of the CPPCC in September 1949.
 (See Part 6).
-Yet, the overseas Chinese have 13 delegates.
-The party is formed in 1925 in San Francisco and moved its headquarters in 1926 to Hong Kong.
+Yet, the overseas Chinese had 13 delegates.
+The ZGD was formed in 1925 in San Francisco and moved its headquarters in 1926 to Hong Kong.
 Later on, the party leaders settled in Guangzhou and finally in 1953 in Beijing.
-The role of the ZDG in national and international policy is minimal
+The influence of the ZGD in national and international policy is marginal.
+Despite its ties to secret societies, the ZGD persisted in advocating for the interests of Overseas Chinese but remained relatively obscure.
+In 1952, the CCP ceased recruitment activities, although its members continued to participate in the CPPCC.
+The policy towards the Overseas Chinese can be seen as a part of the foreign policy.
+It is an instrument of the anti-imperialism policy.

 “Unite workers, peasants, soldiers, intellectuals and businessmen, all oppressed classes, all people's organizations, democratic parties, minority nationalities, overseas Chinese and other patriots; form a national united front; overthrow the dictatorial Chiang Kai-shek government; and establish a democratic coalition government.”